ClementNerma/Rave/docs/books/hybrid.md

 This may be appear complex, but let's take a simple example.
 Remember the `.filter` function we can apply on any `List<T>` value?
 We gave it a lambda and we had to declare the lambda's arguments' type as well as a return type.
 But because these types are already specified in the `.filter` function's signature, we know that we'll have _exactly_ the sames types in our lambda's signature.

-So there is a directive that provides a way to perform inferred typing on a lambda, for both its arguments' type and its return type.
-This directive is `#auto`.
+So there is a way to perform inferred typing on a lambda, for both its arguments' type and its return type.
+Here is it:

 ```sn
 // Classic lambda